-First Nations Finance Authority

-CIBC acted as a Co-lead Arranger on a \$400 million syndicated revolving credit facility.
+First Nations Finance Authority CIBC acted as a Co-lead Arranger on a \$400 million syndicated revolving credit facility. iA Financial Corporation CIBC acted as a Joint Bookrunner and Co-Sustainability Structuring Advisor on a \$300 million Sustainable Subordinated Debentures offering.
+Porterbrook Rail Finance Ltd. CIBC acted as Sole Sustainability Coordinator and participated in the financing of a GBP500 million Sustainability-linked Revolving Credit Facility.
 The First Nations Finance Authority (FNFA) is a First Nations owned and operated, non-profit, pooled borrowing and investing institution that is committed to building safe, healthy and prosperous communities.
 FNFA was created to provide First Nations with the same access to affordable financing that other levels of government in Canada use to ensure equitable quality of life for their citizens.
 FNFA has enabled First Nations communities to expand their housing developments and the development of infrastructure such as water, sewers and community owned buildings.
 CIBC continues to support and empower First Nations and Indigenous peoples.
-CIBC's participation in the \$400 million syndicated revolving credit facility will continue to support FNFA's mission of building and enhancing First Nations communities through borrowing and investing programs.
+CIBC's participation in the \$400 million syndicated revolving credit facility will continue to support FNFA's mission of building and enhancing First Nations communities through borrowing and investing programs. iA Financial Corporation, and its subsidiaries, offer a wide range of insurance and wealth management products to clients in Canada and the United States.
+CIBC assisted iA Financial on the development of their Sustainability Bond Framework and execution of their inaugural Sustainable Subordinated Debentures offering. iA Financial's Sustainability Bond Framework will enhance the company's ability to finance its sustainability strategy and ambition.

-iA Financial Corporation

-CIBC acted as a Joint Bookrunner and Co-Sustainability Structuring Advisor on a \$300 million Sustainable Subordinated Debentures offering.

-iA Financial Corporation, and its subsidiaries, offer a wide range of insurance and wealth management products to clients in Canada and the United States.

-CIBC assisted iA Financial on the development of their Sustainability Bond Framework and execution of their inaugural Sustainable Subordinated Debentures offering.

-iA Financial's Sustainability Bond Framework will enhance the company's ability to finance its sustainability strategy and ambition.

 Bond proceeds are used to finance or refinance, in part or in full, new or existing green, social, or sustainable eligible assets, including clean energy, energy efficiency, clean transportation, affordable housing and basic infrastructure, and majority women-owned businesses.

-Porterbrook Rail Finance Ltd.

-CIBC acted as Sole Sustainability

-Coordinator and participated in

-the financing of a GBP500 million

-Sustainability-linked Revolving

-Credit Facility.

 Porterbrook is a leading rolling stock company, which owns approximately one quarter of the UK's national passenger rail fleet.

-CIBC acted as the Sole Sustainability Coordinator in the Sustainabilitylinked Revolving Credit Facility - a first for CIBC in the European market.
+CIBC acted as the Sole Sustainability Coordinator in the Sustainability- linked Revolving Credit Facility - a first for CIBC in the European market.
 As part of CIBC's engagement, CIBC assisted Porterbrook in the selection of relevant key performance indicators (KPIs) and sustainability targets, further aligning the company's financing strategy with its ESG goals.

+(1) Amounts reflected below are total transaction value.
+Our methodology details how we account for our share of each transaction, which may be less than or equal to the total transaction value, factors the role we play in the transaction to attribute our share of credit towards the mobilization goal.